 What is Paychex?

 Paychex is a cloud-based payroll and HR solution that provides businesses with HR services, tax preparation, benefits administration, time and attendance services.
-The solution is designed for businesses of different sizes and working conditions.

-Human resource services
+Comprehensive human resource services

-Paychex comes with a range of HR services including hiring, applicant tracking, employee development and records management that can help organizations streamline these tasks.
+Higher-tier plans include a range of HR services including hiring, applicant tracking, employee development and records management that can help organizations streamline these tasks.
 In addition, the platform has a team of dedicated HR experts that offer more advanced HR assistance to organizations that may have complicated HR issues to resolve.

 Paychex offers flexible payment options through direct deposit, paper checks and prepaid cards.
 For businesses that still offer their employers paper check payments, Paychex provides a Readychex service to make this work.
 There is also an on-demand pay option, also known as earned wage access, that allows employees access to their wages when needed without waiting for the next payroll cycle (Figure B).

 Tax management is an especially difficult aspect of payroll that requires expert handling.
-Paychex offers a system that calculates, files and processes taxes at the federal, state and local levels.
+Paychex offers a system that calculates, files and processes payroll taxes at the federal, state and local levels.
 With this service, businesses will not need to worry about meeting tax deduction regulations, as the system takes care of that automatically.

 Pros and cons of Paychex